Günther von Reibnitz: Nazism

 In 1985 details became public for the first time concerning Reibnitz's role at the time of Nazism.
 A biography of Elizabeth II by John Parker states that by the end of the Second World War, the Berlin Documents Centre had held a dossier on Reibnitz said to be four inches thick.
 Writer Barry Everingham stated that "historians at the Yad Vashem Institute in Jerusalem claimed that the baron was planted in the SS to act as Goering's spy".
 However, Everingham's source for this has been questioned.

+Death

+Günther-Hubertus Freiherr von Reibnitz died on 12 March 1983 in Breitbrunn am Chiemsee, Rosenheim.
+He was buried in Stadtfriedhof Partenkirchen, Garmisch-Partenkirchen, Bavaria, Germany.